numtide/software-consulting-documents/ICA.md

 6.4.2.
-Contractor, under no circumstances is entitled to receive from Customer any benefits or insurance, including without limitation any unemployment, workers compensation or disability benefits, vacation or sick pay;
+Contractor, under no circumstances is entitled to receive from Customer any benefits or insurance, including without limitation any unemployment, worker's compensation or disability benefits, vacation or sick pay;

 6.4.3.
 Contractor is solely responsible for determining the method and means by which Customer will accomplish the Services and otherwise fulfill Contractor's obligations hereunder; and

 6.4.4.
-Contractor will be solely responsible for the professional performance of the Services, and will receive no assistance, direction or control from Customer except as specifically set forth in Standard Conditions.
+Contractor will be solely responsible for the professional performance of the Services, and will receive no assistance, direction, supervision or control from Customer except as specifically set forth in Standard Conditions.

 6.5.
-Contractor shall be solely responsible for obtaining, at Customer's expense and in Contractor's name, disability, worker's compensation or other insurance as well as all licenses and permits usual or necessary for conducting the Services hereunder.
-Contractor represents that Contractor has the qualifications, skills, and ability to perform the Services in a professional manner, without the advice, control or supervision of Customer;

-6.6.
 Nothing contained in this Agreement shall be construed to place the Parties in the relationship of partners or joint ventures and neither party shall have any right to obligate or bind the other in any manner.
 Contractor agrees that it will not hold itself out as an authorized agent with power to